gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

      // --> expands to
      (Float, Int, Int, Int, Int, Int, String, AnyObject, AnyObject)
    ```
-   This is not integral to the proposal and if necessary can be sliced off and
+   This capability is not integral to the proposal and if necessary can be sliced off and
    we can allow only for tuples to only have a single homogenous tuple element.

 2. We propose adding a series of pre-defined builtin initializers for homogenous